A tech-and behavior-centered solution for empowering farmers and safeguarding nature in Colombia and beyond

-We equip and empower farmers with the information, skills, and tools they need to generate and use data to inform their farming decisions.
-Through mobile-based advisory services, farmers receive timely, personalized advice complemented with field-based support from extension agents.
-Using behavior-centered design strategies, we train and support farmer innovators to become multipliers of sustainable practices across their communities.
+We empower farmers with skills, tools, and data so they can make informed farming decisions.
+Our timely, personalized advice delivered by mobile phone is complemented with field-based support from extension agents.
+Our behavior-centered strategies help farmers to become multipliers of sustainable practices across their communities.

-We train extension agents in the best technical information and behaviorally-informed outreach to help farmers improve how they farm.
-Working with regional universities, we use technology courses to train extension service agents to instill innovation and local capacity across agriculture communities.
+Our behaviorally-informed, technical training enhances extension agents’ outreach to farmers.
+Working with regional universities, we train extension service agents to instill innovation and local capacity across agriculture communities.

-We mobilize municipal authorities, community board members, water funds, watershed associations, and grassroots associations to build the necessary political support and buy-in to align agricultural productivity with environmental protection.
+We mobilize municipal authorities, community board members, water funds, watershed associations, and grassroots associations to build political support and buy-in to align agricultural productivity with environmental protection.

 Mobile-based technical support provides timely, quality support to farmers.
-Our digital platform collates farmers’ mobile data in an interactive dashboard, enabling us to target support where needed and generating a live planning tool to advance environmental outcomes.
+Our digital platform collates farmers’ data in an interactive dashboard, enabling us to target support where needed and adjust plans in real-time.

 Through Lands for Life, we aim to change the way farming communities in Colombia manage their lands and surrounding landscapes and influence the way family farms around the world contribute to more sustainable and regenerative agriculture that delivers lasting benefits for people, biodiversity, and climate.

 Over the next five years, we will: